 By eating some garlic, apples, and onions every day, you are helping your body’s natural immune defenses.

 Elderberries are a popular natural antiviral remedy with some clinical research to support its benefits in reducing symptoms of influenza.
-A study of 60 people with influenza were given elderberry extract or placebo.
-Those receiving the elderberry extract had 4 less sick days than those on placebo.
+A study of 60 people with influenza was given elderberry extract or placebo.
+Those receiving the elderberry extract had 4 fewer sick days than those on placebo.

 Another clinical trial of 312 air travelers given elderberry syrup found that using elderberry syrup reduced cold symptom duration and less severe symptoms more than placebo These berries are a natural source of vitamin C and antioxidants as well.